 Lower your eyelids and look at the things around your room.
 Notice the light and darkness of different things in your room.
-Train your eyes to see the light and darkness of the things around you.
+Train your eyes to see the light and dark of the things around you.

 Look when you are going down the road - as a passenger of course.
 Things will suddenly become more alive as you.